microsoft/FluidFramework/docs/docs/interfaces-aqueduct.md

 }
 ```

-Notice that there is an inheritance relationship between the `IProvideComponentLoadable` and `IComponentLoadable`
+The inheritance relationship seen here between `IProvideComponentLoadable` and `IComponentLoadable`
-interfaces.
-When implementing only the `IProvideComponentLoadable` interface, the component still must be able to return
-an `IComponentLoadable` object, but it does not need to implement that interface itself and can instead delegate to a
-different object.
+is common, as is the implementation of `IProvideComponentLoadable.IComponentLoadable` which simply returns `this`.

 ## Fluid component interfaces